djeada/Numerical-Methods/notes/2_systems_of_equations/lu_decomposition.md

 ### Advantages

-I. **Efficiency for Multiple Right-Hand Sides**: Once $A = LU$ is computed, any system $A\mathbf{x} = \mathbf{b}$ can be solved efficiently by forward and backward substitution.
+- Once $A = LU$ is computed, any system $A\mathbf{x} = \mathbf{b}$ can be solved efficiently by forward and backward substitution.
 This is particularly valuable when solving multiple systems with the same coefficient matrix but different right-hand-side vectors.

-II. **Stable and Systematic**: LU decomposition organizes the elimination steps into structured matrices $L$ and $U$, making the process more systematic.
+- LU decomposition organizes the elimination steps into structured matrices $L$ and $U$, making the process more systematic.
 With partial pivoting, LU decomposition becomes numerically stable for a wide class of problems.

-III. **Facilitates Other Computations**: LU decomposition can be used to quickly compute determinants ($\det(A) = \prod u_{ii}$) and inverses of matrices, as well as to assist in more advanced factorizations and decompositions.
+- LU decomposition can be used to quickly compute determinants ($\det(A) = \prod u_{ii}$) and inverses of matrices, as well as to assist in more advanced factorizations and decompositions.

 ### Limitations

-I. **Pivoting Sometimes Required**: Not all matrices are conveniently LU decomposable without row interchanges.
+- Not all matrices are conveniently LU decomposable without row interchanges.
 For many practical cases, partial pivoting is performed, leading to $PA = LU$ instead of $A = LU$.

-II. **Not Always Applicable**: If $A$ has zeros on the diagonal or does not satisfy certain conditions, it may not be possible to obtain an LU decomposition without permutations.
+- If $A$ has zeros on the diagonal or does not satisfy certain conditions, it may not be possible to obtain an LU decomposition without permutations.

-III. **Fill-in for Sparse Matrices**: For large sparse matrices, naive LU decomposition may lead to significant fill-in (new nonzero elements in $L$ and $U$), increasing memory and computation costs.
+- For large sparse matrices, naive LU decomposition may lead to significant fill-in (new nonzero elements in $L$ and $U$), increasing memory and computation costs.